sapporo-wes/yevis-cli/docs/getting_started.md

 Deploy [`sapporo-wes/yevis-web`](https://github.com/sapporo-wes/yevis-web), a web application to browse a workflow registry.

-First, click on this [Link](https://github.com/sapporo-wes/yevis-web/generate) to start the creation of the GitHub repository.
+First, click on this [Link](https://github.com/sapporo-wes/yevis-web/fork) to start the creation of the GitHub repository.

-**Do not need to check the `Include all branched` option.**

 ![create-new-web-repository.png](./img/create-new-web-repository.png)